-Did it involve an appropriate amount of work?
-Does the final product have coherence and "resonance?" with the intended audience -product shows an appropriate amount of effort for this assignment Content Is the content appropriate & adequate, given the goals, audience & assignment?
-Is there evidence of insight, originality &/or creativity? - information conveyed is clearly adequate for goals, audience & assignment -shows depth & breadth of content -shows insight, originality &/or creativity -information conveyed is adequate but could be strengthened -some evidence of insight, originality, or creativity -inadequate information -little or no evidence of insight, originality and/or creativity Grade
+Is the content appropriate & adequate, given the goals, audience & assignment?
+Is there evidence of insight, originality &/or creativity? - information conveyed is clearly adequate but could be strengthened sadequate information conveyed is adequate but could be strengthened intitle or no evidence of insight, originality, or creativity - information conveyed is adequate information conveyed is adequate but could be strengthened insight, originality, or creativity - information conveyed is adequate information conveyed is adequate but could be strengthened insight, originality and/or creativity Did it involve an appropriate amount of work?
+Does the final product have coherence and "resonance?" -project is coherent & likely to resonate with the intended audience -product shows an appropriate amount of effort for this assignment creativity appropriate & adequate, given the goals, audience & assignment?
+Is there evidence of insight, originality adequate for goals, audience & assignment -shows depth & breadth of content -shows insight, originality &/or be strengthened -some evidence of insight, originality, or -little or no evidence of insight, originality